skyridertk/project-euler/problem_4/README.md

-Project Euler: Problem 4: Largest palindrome product
+## Project Euler: Problem 4: Largest palindrome product
 A palindromic number reads the same both ways.
-The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+The largest palindrome made from the product of two 2-digit numbers is `9009 = 91 × 99`.

-Find the largest palindrome made from the product of two n-digit numbers.
+Find the largest palindrome made from the product of two `n-digit` numbers.

+## Tests
-largestPalindromeProduct(2) should return 9009.
+`largestPalindromeProduct(2)` should return `9009`
-largestPalindromeProduct(3) should return 906609.
+`largestPalindromeProduct(3)` should return `906609`